Ihtishammehmood/Python/ML(Random Forest).md

     print('Shapiro test for column {}: p-value = {}'.format(column, p_value))
 ``````
- In this case Shapiro-Wilk test has been use to chekc the normality of the data
+ In this case Shapiro-Wilk test has been use to check the normality of the data
  Shapiro wilk test is applies only to numeric data with the help of for loop function

 ## normalizing data

-Normalizing a data can be done in various ways like normalization and standardizaion.
-In this case z-score is used to normalize the data
+Normalizing a data can be done in various ways like normalization and standardization.
+In this case z-score is used to normalize the data .

 ``````python
 # Create a list of all the float and numeric columns
 float_columns = [column for column in capped_df.columns if pd.api.types.is_numeric_dtype(capped_df[column])]